For Guilds, Studios, Lawyers, Agents

 Vault Architecture

-Embeddings are useful for verification but cannot reconstruct the original face, voice, or motion
+These records are useful for verification but cannot reconstruct the original face, voice, or motion

 A vault breach yields mathematical vectors with zero practical value for impersonation